 As you can see, Chaos Legion has a lot of issues in both the gameplay and the story department, as such it’s easy to see how people can be turned off by this game and pass it off as a mediocre hack & slash game as it has so many odd gameplay elements and mechanics that are poorly executed.
-However there is no doubting that Chaos Legion is a very unique experience as a hack & slash action game.
+However there is no doubting that Chaos Legion is pretty unique for a 3D beat-em-up.
 Legions play a significant role in this game and it is important to learn and master them all to get the most satisfaction out of it.
 Sadly some legions are better than others and it’s easy for players to stick with the same ones which can lead to limiting the player’s gameplay experience, especially since only 2 legions at a time can be equipped and many of the underappreciated ones have some interesting abilities.

 Chaos Legion appears to be one of those games that is awesome in concept but terrible in its execution.
 The question is, is there still fun to be had in this game?
 The answer is definitely yes… but you need patience.
 Leveling up legions does more than just make the player stronger, it opens up more gameplay elements that keep the gameplay fresh and ultimately more accessible.
 I found that when I managed to unlock the ability to quick dodge and counter attack, I was having a lot more fun with the game.
 Sadly this is all too little too late and I wish that the earlier portions of this game could be as fun as this.
-I really wish I could recommend Chaos Legion for its unique take on its hack & slash gameplay but I just cannot ignore its many flaws.
+I really wish I could recommend Chaos Legion for putting a new spin on the beat-em-up genre but I just cannot ignore its many flaws.

-The problem lies with the game’s many caveats in its early stages as well as the really awkward gameplay elements.
+The problem lies with the lack of flexibility in the game’s early stages as well as the really awkward gameplay elements.
 I think with a bit more time and thought, this game could have been so much better.
 I do see the possibility for a remaster of this game with improved combat mechanics and controls but since this is a Capcom game I won’t hold my breath.
-Still if you can get past the issues there is some fun to be had here, there are lots of really awesome powers available to you and Chaos Legion presents things in such a unique fashion that the gameplay is instantly likable.
+Still if you can get past the issues there is some fun to be had here as there are lots of really awesome powers available to you and Chaos Legion presents things in such a unique fashion that the gameplay is instantly likable.
 It’s one of those games that really makes you feel awesome playing it.

 Speaking of awesome, the game’s soundtrack really amplifies this.
 From the first level all the way to the last you are presented with an epic soundtrack filled with metal and epic choir chants that really keeps the adrenaline pumping in a fashion that befits the setting of Chaos Legion rather well.
 To make things even better, the music changes when you summon your legions which can make things even more epic.
 Even the intermission screen has some great music that pumps you up for the next level.